onxssis/v1commerce/README.md

 > password: 123456

 Please note that this is by no means a production ready app.
 It was just a simple project to demonstrate mastery of GraphQL and the Apollo Engine.
 It can also be used as seed project for more serious projects.

-Credits to [creativetimofficial](https://github.com/creativetimofficial/material-kit-react) for the UI.
-The sample images used were sourced on the internet.

 ## Thank you